AWS RDS Postgres audit

 Does an RDS audit require superuser?

-No. A read-only role is preferred.
+No. A evidence-focused role is preferred.
 Some evidence may require grants to statistics views, and missing superuser access is called out as a limit.

 What if pg_stat_statements is unavailable on RDS?